ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-10-02-who-is-ronaldo-beltran-dimas.md

 ## Achievements & Milestones

-- Represented Toluca at various youth levels (U-17, U-20, U-23) and has significant playing time in reserve or developmental tournaments. :contentReference[oaicite:12]{index=12}
+- Represented Toluca at various youth levels (U-17, U-20, U-23) and has significant playing time in reserve or developmental tournaments. :contentReference
-- Was part of the squad as a bench option in Liga MX matches, showing trust from the club to include him in matchday squads. :contentReference[oaicite:13]{index=13}
+- Was part of the squad as a bench option in Liga MX matches, showing trust from the club to include him in matchday squads. :contentReference

 ---